corndeladmin/DevOps-Course-Python-Intro/08_flask_html_basics.md

 ## CRUD, HTTP Methods, inputs and forms

-_CRUD_ stands for Create, Read, Update, Delete, which are the four basic operations that a web application would perform.
+_CRUD_ stands for _Create, Read, Update, Delete_, which are the four basic operations that a web application would perform.

 Thinking of your application so far, you have only implemented the ability to Read information upon visiting the `/` path.
 Sometimes this is enough for simple websites that deliver static content.
 For more interactive user experiences, however, you will likely need to implement other operations.

 _HTTP_ (HyperText Transfer Protocol) stands at the foundation of data communication over the internet, as it standardises the way documents are served to clients.
 It is a request-response protocol based on client-server communication.
 A typical client could be a browser, which then communicates with servers that deliver HTML files or other media resources.

 HTTP defines several operations through which the client communicates with the server.
 Four of the most common ones are:
 - `GET`: Is used to request information from the client.
 It is similar to a Read operation of CRUD, and is intended to have no side effects on the server side.